AILab-MLTools/Py-Boost/README.md

 ## SketchBoost [paper](https://openreview.net/forum?id=WSxarC8t-T)

 **Multioutput training**.
-Current state-of-atr boosting toolkits provide very limited support of multioutput training.
+Current state-of-the-art boosting toolkits offer limited support for multi-output training.
-And even if this option is available, training time for such tasks as multiclass/multilabel classification and multitask regression is quite slow because of the training complexity that scales linearly with the number of outputs.
+Even when this option is available, training times for tasks such as multiclass/multilabel classification and multitask regression are quite slow due to the training complexity, which scales linearly with the number of outputs.
 To overcome the existing limitations we create **SketchBoost** algorithm that uses approximate tree structure search.
 As we show in [paper](https://openreview.net/forum?id=WSxarC8t-T) that strategy at least does not lead to performance decrease and often is able to improve the accuracy